 Effective January 1, 2023, continued out of Anguilla and into Canada and became a Canadian taxpayer.

-The following subsidiaries pay taxes:
+The following subsidiaries are taxable:

 - Kidoz Ltd. This is an Israeli Company.
-The Israeli corporate tax rate has been 12%.
-During the year ended December 31, 2023, our Israeli subsidiary was officially recognized as a Preferred Technology Enterprise in Israel, a prestigious status that comes with extensive tax relief benefits as provided by law and applied to the fiscal 2022 tax year. - Shoal Media (Canada) Inc. This is an Canadian Company.
-The Canadian corporate tax rate has been 23% - The remaining subsidiaries are not profitable and therefore have an assessed taxation loss.
+The regular Israeli corporate tax rate is 23%.
+During the year ended December 31, 2023, our Israeli subsidiary was officially recognized as a Preferred Technology Enterprise in Israel, a prestigious status that comes with extensive tax relief benefits as provided by law including a tax rate of 12% and commencing from the fiscal 2022 tax year and thereafter. - Shoal Media (Canada) Inc. This is an Canadian Company.
+The Canadian corporate tax is 23% - Shoal Media UK Ltd. This is a United Kingdom Company.
+The United Kingdom corporate tax rate is 19% - The remaining subsidiaries are not profitable and therefore have an assessed taxation loss.